-Bullying can impact the mental health of children.
-Children who experience bullying can experience feelings like shame, fear, embarrassment, anger, and worry.
+Bullying can impact the mental health of adolescents.
+Adolescents who experience bullying can experience feelings like shame, fear, embarrassment, anger, and worry.
 There is a marked increase in the risk of poor mental health outcomes, self-harm and suicidal ideation and behaviours among people who experience bullying, particularly if the experience of bullying is severe or prolonged.

-Bullying, whilst common, is not a normal part of growing up.
-An initial assessment with a child should explore the child's experience of bullying and the impacts of these experiences.
+Bullying, whilst common, is not a normal part of growing up, and an initial assessment with an adolescent should explore the adolescent's experience of bullying and the impacts of these experiences.

 Bullying should be considered in the context of social and environmental stressors (domain 6).
-The impacts of bullying on the child (if present) will be captured in symptom severity and distress (domain 1), harm (domain 2), and functioning (domain 3).
+The impacts of bullying on the adolescent (if present) will be captured in symptom severity and distress (domain 1), harm (domain 2), and functioning (domain 3).

-When considering the level of care, consideration should be given to the informal supports that a child might require outside the formal mental health system - social, school, family and community supports are generally important for children experiencing bullying.
+When considering the level of care, consideration should be given to the informal supports that an adolescent might require outside the formal mental health system- social, school, family and community supports are generally important for adolescents experiencing bullying.